Understanding Full-Spectrum Cannabis: What You Need to Know

 Closer to the original flower

-Full-Spectrum vs Distillate vs Isolate
+Full-Spectrum vs. Distillate vs. Isolate

-Feature | Full-Spectrum | Distillate | Isolate |
+| Feature | Full-Spectrum | Distillate | Isolate |

-Cannabinoids | Many | Mostly THC | Single compound |
+| Cannabinoids | Many | Mostly THC | Single compound |

-Terpenes | Naturally present | Often added back | None |
+| Terpenes | Naturally present | Often added back | None |

-Experience | Layered, balanced | Strong but flat | Very targeted |
+| Experience | Layered, balanced | Strong but flat | Very targeted |

-Flavour | Strain-influenced | Mild or artificial | Neutral |
+| Flavour | Strain-influenced | Mild or artificial | Neutral |

-Plant complexity | High | Medium | Very low |
+| Plant Complexity | High | Medium | Very low |

-Full-spectrum tries to preserve what was already there.
+Distillate strips cannabis down and then rebuilds it.
+In contrast, full-spectrum tries to preserve what was already there.

-What is the entourage effect? 🧠
+What is the Entourage Effect? đź§

 The entourage effect refers to the idea that cannabinoids and terpenes may work better together than alone.
+While individual responses vary, many users report that full-spectrum products feel:

 More predictable